The Bankrate promise

 Within three days of applying for a mortgage, your lender must provide you with a loan estimate.
 If this is your first time trying to qualify for a mortgage, you’ll need to gather the following information and documentation in preparation for the application process: your legal name, proof of income, Social Security number, desired loan amount, address of the property you want to finance and its list price.

 You’ll receive a loan estimate whether you’re purchasing a home or refinancing.
-In either case, you should use the document as a guide for budgeting and for comparing different lenders’ offerings.
+In either case, you should use the document as a guide for budgeting and for comparing loan estimates from various lenders.

-Here’s a page-by-page breakdown of what a loan estimate contains (visuals courtesy of the Consumer Finance Protection Bureau, which an example of a loan estimate on the standardized form).
+Here’s a page-by-page loan estimate example with a breakdown of what a loan estimate contains (visuals courtesy of the Consumer Finance Protection Bureau, which is an example of a loan estimate on the standardized form).

 Loan estimate example: page 1

-The first page of the loan estimate outlines three main, general terms of the mortgage, including:
+The first page of the loan estimate outlines three general terms of the mortgage, including:

 - Terms of your loan